Lennart05/toponym/README.md

 Maps](https://www.google.com/maps/about/mymaps/).
 The functions allow you to provide your own polygon if you want to test other regions.
-This is a provisional solution and is planned to be replaced by a service within R. First, this requires users to have a Google account and second, the polygon creation and export is not adapted in such a way that it’s easily and quickly possible.
+This is a provisional solution and is planned to be replaced by a service within R because, first, this requires users to have a Google account and, second, the polygon creation and export is not adapted in such a way that it’s easily and quickly possible.

 ## Future work